Coronavirus COVID-19 – Patient safety come first at Reydon Street Medical Centre

 - Only bring children who are being examined by the doctor

 - Only bring other family members who are required to help you mobilise safely or are their carer.

 - Remain in your car in the street until the doctor is ready to see and examine you

-For some higher risk patients, we may ask some patients to:
+For some higher risk patient or when required by Queensland Health, we may ask some patients to:

 - Wear a mask before they attend the clinic.

 - Park in the ambulance bay or rear carpark – where the doctor will examine them in their car, OR

 - Follow the dots down the drive to be seen in the tent under the rear of the building.
 The dots are 2 metres apart so stay on these to maintain social distancing if there is a queue.

 To support our patients, we now Bulk Bill Patients where required fir Medicare-eligible telephone or video consultations (Telehealth), All other patients can choose a Private Fee telephone or video consultation.
 Even if you are well, these increase the convenience of being able to speak to your regular family GP without needing to take time off work or find a baby sitter for the children.
 BOOK A TELEPHONE OR VIDEO CONSULTATION (TELEHEALTH) HERE